CitrineInformatics/citrine-python/docs/source/formulations_example.rst

         output_descriptor=flat_formulation  # this is a new descriptor to represent the flattened formulation )

-Using the flattened formulation as an input, we create several featurizers to compute features that will be inputs to the machine learning model.
+Using the flattened formulation as an input, we create several "featurizers" to compute features; these will be the inputs to the machine learning model(s).
 The featurizer predictors are :class:`~citrine.informatics.predictors.ingredient_fractions_predictor.IngredientFractionsPredictor`, :class:`~citrine.informatics.predictors.label_fractions_predictor.LabelFractionsPredictor`, and :class:`~citrine.informatics.predictors.mean_property_predictor.MeanPropertyPredictor`.
 We create one predictor each for ingredient and label fractions, and two mean property predictors--